arcana-network/aa-sdk/site/packages/aa-signers/arcana-auth/authenticate.md

 # authenticate

-`authenticate` is a method on the `ArcanaAuthSigner` which leverages the `Arcana Auth` web SDK to authenticate a user.
+`authenticate` is a method on the `ArcanaAuthSigner` that leverages the `Arcana` Auth Web SDK to authenticate a user.

 This method must be called before accessing the other methods available on the `ArcanaAuthSigner`, such as signing messages or typed data or accessing user details.